Lamezia Terme

-Lamezia Terme (/it/), commonly called Lamezia, is a city and municipality (comune) in the province of Catanzaro in the region of Calabria in Italy.
+Lamezia Terme (/it/), commonly called Lamezia, is a city and municipality (comune) in the province of Catanzaro in the region of Calabria in southern Italy, located about 110 km northeast of Reggio Calabria and 25 km west of Catanzaro.
+It has 67,005 inhabitants.

 History

 The municipality of Lamezia Terme was formally created on 4 January 1968.
 Its territory includes those of the former municipalities of Nicastro, Sambiase and Sant'Eufemia Lamezia.

 Nicastro

 Nicastro's origins trace back to the 9th century, when Calabria was part of the Byzantine Empire, when a fortress called Neo Castrum ("New Castle") was created.
 A great Benedictine abbey, St. Eufemia, was founded here in 1062 by the Norman count Robert Guiscard.
 It was for a long time a fief of the Caracciolo family and, later, to the D'Aquino.
 The city was nearly destroyed after an earthquake in 1638 (more than 100 inhabitants died), and the abbey was turned into ruin.
 The castle, built by the Normans and enlarged by Emperor Frederick II and the Angevine kings, crumbled down.
 Floods and a further earthquake followed in the 18th century.

 Until the 18th century, in Nicastro and its surroundings sericulture was a very widespread and prosperous activity, so much so that five thousand pounds of raw silk were produced every year.

 According to the historian Giuseppe Maria Galanti, at the end of the 18th century, sericulture alongside the cultivation of mulberry trees for the breeding of silkworms were still practiced, however there was a remarkable decline in the production.

 Nicastro experienced the highest rate of emigration during the late 19th and the early 20th century (some 8,000 citizens), as well as after the Second World War.